RWinterburn/PP1/read-me-docs/README.md

 added column-gap to row.

-starting to not like how I've set out the gallery
+starting to not like how I've set out the gallery.

+need to make the website mobile responsive may consider using bootstrap instead of using media queries, havent made the website mobile first which is a problem i brought upon myself but will fix it.

+26/12/2023

+going to start making the website responsive.

+added